irunasroot/action-awx-template/README.md

     diff_mode: ''

     # Select credentials for accessing the nodes this job will be ran against.
-    #   Specify as a list of ID's seperated by commas.
+    #   Specify as a list of ID's separated by commas.
     # Variable Context: Job Template
     credentials: ''

     # Credentials Passwords.
-The credential_passwords variable is evaulated
+The credential_passwords variable is evaluated
-    #   using JSON.parse so while its a string it needs to be a strifiy'd
+    #   using JSON.parse so while its a string it needs to be a stringify'd
     #   version of a JSON object.
     # Variable Context: Job Template
     credential_passwords: ''